 Resilience in the face of failure

 Resilience is your ability to cope with failure, learn how to leverage your inner strength, and make use of your support networks.
-Resilience is one of the most important skills that you can learn in life if you wish to learn how to deal with failure.
-It allows you to face ups and downs in a positive manner and helps keep your health and general wellbeing on an even keel.
+This is one of the most important skills that you can learn in life if you wish to learn how to deal with failure.
+It allows you to face ups and downs positively and helps keep your health and general well-being on an even keel.

 Failure is a part of life.
 It is difficult to handle and yet all of us must learn how to deal with failure at some point.
 Setbacks are common in everyone’s life, no matter what background you come from or which skills you possess.
 It may come in the shape of financial trouble, business losses, relationship woes, or other life events.
 But if you can build resilience, you will have the courage and ability to accept the losses and make the best of your situation.